f4exb/sdrangel/plugins/channeltx/modam/readme.md

 <h3>17: Play file position slider</h3>

-This slider can be used to randomly set the currennt position in the file when file play is in pause state (button 14.3)
+This slider can be used to randomly set the current position in the file when file play is in pause state (button 14.3)